olin/studentgovernment/student_government_bylaws.md

 12. Senior Class Affairs Representative

-Students elected to office during Spring Elections will take office as soon as is reasonable after Patriot’s Day as agreed upon by the incoming and outgoing Presidents.
+Students elected to office during Spring Elections will take office as soon as is reasonable after April 1st as agreed upon by the incoming and outgoing Presidents.

 #### Section 4.
 Fall Elections.